Multitask Learning and Bandits via Robust Statistics: Robust Multitask Learning

-In this section, we only assume Assumption \ref{ass:bounded} on boundedness and the following that the observed covariance matrices are positive-definite, so that ordinary least squares (OLS) is well-defined: \begin{assumption}[Positive-Definiteness] There exists a positive constant $\psi$ such that for any $j \in [N]$ we have $\lambda_{\min}(\widehat{\Sigma}^j) \ge \psi$. \end{assumption} Note that this assumption is not needed in the bandit setting; instead, our bandit algorithm adaptively labels data in a way that ensures that this assumption holds.

-Next, we define and briefly review the \textit{trimmed mean} estimator from the classical robust statistics literature \citep{rousseeuw1991tutorial, lugosi2021robust}, which computes the mean of a distribution $\cP$ given samples $\{Z_j\}_{j\in[n]}$.
-A typical setting is as follows: most of the samples are i.i.d. (i.e., $Z_j\sim\cP$), but a small fraction (indexed by the unknown set $\cJ\subseteq[n]$) are ``corrupted'' and can be arbitrary.
-In such settings, the traditional mean can be arbitrarily biased, but the trimmed mean can obtain strong guarantees given a bound on the number of corrupted samples $|\cJ|<\zeta n$ for some $\zeta < 1/2$.
-The trimmed mean estimator first sorts the samples in increasing order to obtain $Z_{j_1}\le \cdots \le Z_{j_n}$.
-Then, given a hyperparameter $\omega>\zeta$, it removes the top and bottom $n\omega$ values and takes the mean of the remaining ones---i.e.,
+We define and briefly review the \emph{trimmed mean} estimator from the classical robust statistics literature \citep{rousseeuw1991tutorial, lugosi2021robust}, which computes the mean of a distribution $\cP$ given samples $\{Z_j\}_{j\in[N]}$.
+A typical setting is as follows: most of the samples are i.i.d. (i.e., $Z_j\sim\cP$), but a small fraction (indexed by an unknown set $\cJ\subseteq[N]$) are ``corrupted'' and can be arbitrary.
+Here, the traditional mean can be arbitrarily biased, but the trimmed mean obtains strong guarantees given a bound on the number of corrupted samples $|\cJ|<\zeta N$ for some $\zeta < 1/2$.
+The trimmed mean estimator first sorts the samples in increasing order to obtain $Z_{j_1}\le \cdots \le Z_{j_N}$, where the subscript $j_\iota$ is the index of the $\iota^{\text{th}}$ smallest sample.
+Then, given a hyperparameter $\omega>\zeta$, it removes the top and bottom $\omega$ quantiles or $N\omega$ values and takes the mean of the remaining ones --- i.e.,

 Intuitively, this estimator is robust since either the corruptions are among the deleted values, or they are sufficiently close to the true mean that they do not significantly affect the estimate.